Alyssa3467/mcgregor/README.md

 - a Bluetooth remote shutter button
 - several different Logitech webcams, ranging from the C320 to the Brio.

-Toolchain build script based on [a question posted on Stack Overflow] (https://stackoverflow.com/questions/42022659/how-to-get-a-smaller-toolchain-from-scratch)
+Toolchain build script based on [a question posted on Stack Overflow] (https://stackoverflow.com/questions/42022659/how-to-get-a-smaller-toolchain-from-scratch) and various other things I probably should look for and list.

+So far, I *think* I have a working build chain script.
+Next will be compiling OpenWRT against it for the Raspberry Pi Zero W.